MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Ablation Study

-In table \ref{tab:density}, we provide a detailed analysis of ControlMM's performance across five different spatial control density levels, where the model is trained for pelvis control using the HumanML3D dataset.
-The results show that increasing the spatial control improves the quality: the FID score decreases from 0.077 with 1-frame control to 0.054 with full 196-frame (100\%) control.
+In second part of table \ref{tab:ablation_study_all}, we provide a detailed analysis of MaskControl's performance across five different joint control density levels, where the model is trained for pelvis control using the HumanML3D dataset.
+The values 1, 2, and 5 refer to controlling the motion using exactly 1, 2, or 5 frames.
+The values 25\% and 100\% indicate the percentage of the total ground-truth motion length for each sample, which can range from 40 to 196 frames depending on the sample.
+The results show that increasing the joint control improves the quality: the FID score decreases from 0.077 with 1-frame control to 0.054 with full 196-frame (100\%) control.
 Similarly, R-Precision improves from 0.804 at 1-frame density to 0.814 at 196-frame (100\%) density.
-However, the Average Error shows the opposite trend—more spatial control leads to higher error, as the model is required to target more specific points.
+However, the Average Error shows the opposite trend—more joint control leads to higher error, as the model is required to target more specific points.